-With bulging and herniated discs, the symptoms usually can resolve themselves over time.
-Your body works to reduce the bulging disc by implementing an immune response against the material sticking out of the disc.
-The body recognizes this material as “foreign” and sends cells to destroy it.
-This decreases the size and inflammation.
+With bulging and herniated discs, the symptoms can usually resolve over time.
+Your body reduces the bulging disc by implementing an immune response against the material sticking out of the disc.
+The body recognizes this material as “foreign” and sends cells to destroy it, decreasing the size and inflammation.

 Additionally, water absorption can help with recovery.
-Discs are filled with water, and over time this water will be reabsorbed into the body.
-Once the water has been absorbed, this decreases the size of the disc and can help it retract back into place.
+Discs are filled with water, and over time, this water is reabsorbed into the body.
+Once the water has been absorbed, it decreases the size of the disc and can help it retract back into place.

-Finally, many doctors believe certain exercises can help repair a bulging disc or help you build the strength to manage it.
+Finally, many doctors believe specific exercises can help repair a bulging disc or help you build the strength to manage it.

 How Do You Treat a Bulging Disc?

 Most people use conservative treatment to fix a bulging disc.
 Avoiding painful movement, regularly taking pain medication, and relaxing the muscles can help repair a bulging disc within a few days to a few weeks.